 What to consider

 There are two hoses inlet hoses that connect the machine to the cold and hot water faucets.
 You cannot tell by simply looking at these hoses if they need to be replaced.
-Age, chemicals in the water and build-up of calcium deposits over time can degrade rubber.
+Age, chemicals in the water, and the build-up of calcium deposits over time can degrade rubber.
 And to complicate matters further, even a “new” hose could be old having lived a good deal of its life in a warehouse.
 You can’t tell by simply looking.